jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 # Part 1: Setting up the CLI
 ### haha powershell go brrr

-## Skip this part if you are _not_ using Windows 10!
+## Skip this part if you are _not_ using Windows!
 This _part_ is for the users that are on Windows and have PowerShell (usually Windows 10).

-Don't worry if you _don't_ have Windows 10 or PowerShell, further along in this guide there's a section for you!
+Don't worry if you _don't_ have Windows or PowerShell, further along in this guide there's a section for you!

-# Downloading & Installing the CLI (Windows 10/PowerShell)
+# Downloading & Installing the CLI (Windows/PowerShell)
 This part is still a WIP, the download link to SYSlang's CLI is still not available for the general public.

 The installation process is simple enough, download the file, and open it.
 Once the installer opens, agree to the T&C's and it will install itself.